How can I help?

 A decades-long interest in issues facing incarcerated and formerly incarcerated people offered an opportunity to run a prison-based “Cook School”.
 Teaching and developing collaborations and curriculum for this unique college-based program enriched my life immeasurably.
 My students continue to inspire me and I am tuned to the shape this work will take in the future.

-Consulting is an opportunity to synthesize the common threads of all this work.
+For well over a decade, consulting and teaching has been an opportunity to synthesize the common threads of all this work.
 What I do best is see big pictures and fine details with clarity, depth and dimension.
 I relish the intricacies of a problem, working out strategies that are personal and effective.
 In collaboration I challenge, support and empower people to clarify and calibrate goals, and help remove barriers to meeting them.

 A life of problem-solving in the culinary and hospitality world has given me a very simple approach.
 My daughters, and plenty of chefs, cooks and servers over the years have heard this in a tough spot or on a dark day: We'll Figure It Out!